Mu'awiya I: Assessment and legacy

 Kennedy views the preservation of the Caliphate's unity as Mu'awiya's greatest achievement.
 Expressing a similar viewpoint, Mu'awiya's biographer R. Stephen Humphreys states that although maintaining the integrity of the Caliphate would have been an achievement on its own, Mu'awiya was intent on vigorously continuing the conquests that had been initiated by Abu Bakr and Umar.
 By creating a formidable navy, he made the Caliphate the dominant force in the eastern Mediterranean and the Aegean.
 Control of northeastern Iran was secured and the Caliphate's frontier was expanded in North Africa.
-Madelung deems Mu'awiya a corruptor of the caliphal office, under whom the precedence in Islam (sabiqa), which was the determining factor in the choice of earlier caliphs, gave way to the might of the sword, the people became his subjects and he became the "absolute lord over their life and death".
-He strangled the communal spirit of Islam and used the religion as a tool of "social control, exploitation and military terrorization".
+Madelung deems Mu'awiya a corruptor of the caliphal office, under whom the precedence in Islam (sabiqa), which was the determining factor in the choice of earlier caliphs, gave way to the might of the sword, the people became his subjects and he became the "absolute lord over their life and death", thereby strangling the communal spirit of Islam and using religion as a tool of "social control, exploitation and military terrorization".

 Mu'awiya was the first caliph whose name appeared on coins, inscriptions, or documents of the nascent Islamic empire.
 The inscriptions from his reign lacked any explicit reference to Islam or Muhammad and the only titles that appear are 'servant of God' and 'commander of the faithful'.
 This has led some modern historians to question Mu'awiya's commitment to Islam.
 (Note: These include Fred M. Donner, Yehuda D. Nevo, Karl-Heinz Ohlig, and Gerd R. Puin.)
 They have proposed that he adhered to a non-confessional or indeterminate form of monotheism, or may have been a Christian.
 Asserting that the earliest Muslims did not see their faith as different from other monotheistic faiths, these historians see the earlier Medina-based caliphs in the same vein, but no public proclamations from their period exist.
 On the other hand, the historian Robert Hoyland notes that Mu'awiya gave a very Islamic challenge to the Byzantine emperor Constans to "deny [the divinity of] Jesus and turn to the Great God whom I worship, the God of our father Abraham" and speculates that Mu'awiya's tour of Christian sites in Jerusalem was done to demonstrate "the fact that he, and not the Byzantine emperor, was now God's representative on earth".